Part Four

 Rexhep Ferri: Someone had intervened.
 So, there were a few reactions from those who were under the umbrella of socialist realism, because they….
 But, Tito’s politics separated art from socialist realism, it wasn’t easy then.
 There were reactions, there are no restrictions in art but I concentrated more on painting then, not literature.

-Erëmirë Krasniqi: Did you study painting or graphics?
+Erëmirë Krasniqi: Did you study painting or graphic arts?

 Rexhep Ferri: No, no, painting.
-No, literature because you can read a word and misunderstand it, a word is read, understood, and it costs you politically if you have a question mark somewhere.
+Not literature because the word is read and it could be misunderstood, a word could slip, and then it’s read, understood, and it costs you politically if you have a question mark somewhere.
 But, even as a student, I started to present in exhibits, in Belgrade and out of it.
 No only me, but to be honest before there were other students there, Muslim Mulliqi, Gjelosh Gjokaj, Matej Rodiqi, Shemsedin Kasapolli.

-Erëmirë Krasniqi: He taught at the High School of Art then.
+Erëmirë Krasniqi: He taught at the Shkolla e Mesme e Artit then.

 Rexhep Ferri: Yes, he was my professor in Peja.
-These were the first generation who studied, and some others that I can’t remember, there were a few more.
+These were the first generation of Albanians who studied, and some others that I can’t remember, there were a couple more.
 We are the second generation, me, Tahir Emra, Xhevdet Xhafa, Daut Berisha, Fatmir Krypa, and many others.
 Until we had the means to open one in Pristina.
-The first building of the University of Prishtina was Shkolla e Lartë Pedagogjike, and there was the section of arts and thanks to Muslin Milliqi, it was a great arts school.
-And there were still students who came from the High School of Arts in Peja with good figurative culture, during the time I was there as a professor, I got to the point where I would rather accept someone who finished the gymnasium rather than the High School of Arts.
-The High School of Arts had gone from one end to another.
+The first building of the University of Prishtina was Shkolla e Lartë Pedagogjike, and there was the section of arts and thanks to Muslim Mulliqi, it was a great arts school.
+And there were still students who came from the Shkolla e Mesme e Artit in Peja with good figurative culture, during the time I was there as a professor, I got to the point where I would rather accept someone who finished the gymnasium rather than the Shkolla e Mesme e Artit.
+The Shkolla e Mesme e Artit had gone from one end to the other.
 Maybe it isn’t the professors’ or students’ fault, but of those who make the standards for how to profile a school.
-They made it like a craft school, I don’t know how far it got, but at that time, I noticed that it was too far gone and I didn’t know where it would end up.
+They made it like a craft school.
+I don’t know how far it got, but at that time, I noticed that it was too far gone and I didn’t know where it would end up.

 Erëmirë Krasniqi: Can you tell us more about Shkolla e Lartë?
 How was it established?

-Rexhep Ferri: But, if it weren’t for that school, because the High School of Art was opened in 1949, I studied there in ‘54, the fifth generation.
+Rexhep Ferri: But, if it weren’t for that school, because the Shkolla e Mesme e Artit was opened in 1949, I studied there in ‘54, the fifth generation.
 If that school was not on the level it was, with those professors, none of us, starting from Muslim Mullqi to me, we wouldn’t be who we are.

 Erëmirë Krasniqi: You couldn’t even have continued your education further, since that…

-Rexhep Ferri: We would have gone somewhere else, physics or chemistry.
-And I’m very thankful to the professors who had that culture and weren’t egoistical about keeping the knowledge for themselves, but they loved us like themselves, even though most of them were Serbs and Montenegrins, they loved us Albanians the same.
+Rexhep Ferri: We would have gone somewhere else, physics or chemistry, something would’ve happened.
+And I’m very grateful to the professors who had that culture and weren’t egoistical about keeping the knowledge for themselves, but they loved us like themselves, even though most of them were Serbs and Montenegrins, they loved us Albanians the same.
 During my studies, because I did my figurative studies in Peja, I started learning there and never stopped.
-I am still a student, I still learn.
-Up to the point that I am strong and capable of opening a book or a new catalog to see how they’re painting, what they’re painting, so I’m still some kind of a student that is learning something.
-And I would want there to be more provocations from the new generation, because I would feel young also.
+I am still a student, I am still learning.
+Up to the point that I am strong and capable of opening a book or a new catalog to see how someone young is painting, what they’re painting, so I’m still some kind of a student that is learning something.
+And I would want there to be more provocations from the new generation because I would feel young also.
 But the new generation, I don’t know how to explain the new generation.

-While I was in Belgrade, I would take a magazine by the American Embassy Pregled, it was published in Serbo-Croatian once a month, it was about culture, and there was an interview with an American painter, a painter who textually said, “Picasso for 60, 70 years created 50 masterpieces, or 30 masterpieces, but I’m thinking of to create 30 masterpieces for three years.”
-Look, I don’t know if this would work, with what kind of machine can you do that, you can’t go to the Moon or anywhere else for three years to make 30 masterpieces, and he was serious, he was in the younger generation.
+While I was in Belgrade, I would take a magazine by the American Embassy Pregled [Review], it was published in Serbo-Croatian once a month, it was about culture, and there was an interview with an American painter, a young painter who textually said, “Picasso created 50 masterpieces within 60 or 70 years, or 30 masterpieces, but I’m thinking of to create 30 masterpieces in three years.”
+Look, I don’t know if this would work, with what kind of machine can you do that, you can’t go to the Moon or anywhere else in three years to make 30 masterpieces, and he was serious, he was in the younger generation.

-Think something similar exists in your generation now.
-Maybe, maybe because you have figured life out faster, as something amazing, with one thousand flavors and that passes by fast, and since it’s like that you have to take advantage of it in every way, in all the pores.
-I don’t know, we were a generation who was devoted to our profession, without materialism, without cheating, but we believed in what we worked for, but a person believes in their work if they believe in themselves.
+And I feel like something similar exists in today’s generation.
+Maybe, maybe because you have figured life out much quicker, as something amazing, with one thousand flavors and that passes by fast, and since it’s like that you have to take advantage of it in every way, in every pore.
+I don’t know, we were a generation who was devoted to our profession, without the spirit of materialism, without the spirit of treachery, but we believed in what we worked for, but a person believes in their work if they believe in themselves.
 If you don’t believe in yourself, you can’t believe in your work.
 This was the generation that I would not want this myth to be over with us.

 Erëmirë Krasniqi: When did you come back from Belgrade?